 In this age of social media, it can be difficult to avoid comparing your success to the success of those around you.
 When you’re constantly receiving notifications about who has a dream job or higher salary, how can you make peace with your own career trajectory?

 Author and philosopher Alain de Botton firmly believes it’s our very notions of success and failure that are getting in the way of our happiness and well-being, both personally and professionally.
-In his TED Talk “What’s a kinder way to frame success,” de Botton outlines how our beliefs in external accomplishments and a level playing field are making us unhappy.
-He suggests to feel successful we should accept being good at one thing and define our goals outside of societal concepts.
+In his TED Talk, “What’s a kinder way to frame success,” de Botton outlines how our beliefs in external accomplishments and a level playing field are making us unhappy.
+He suggests that to feel successful, we should accept being good at one thing and define our goals outside of societal concepts.

 A misguided success metric

 We judge ourselves by external accomplishments.
-Due to the internet and social media, external accomplishments have become more visible than ever before.
+Due to the internet and social media, external accomplishments have become more visible than ever.
 Correspondingly, they have a much larger impact on how others perceive you (and how you perceive yourself) in both social and professional settings.